-Figure 6: Evaluation overview.
+Fig. 6.
+Evaluation overview.
 We take the client (a) of a class and use TAUTOKO (b) to mine both the initial model (c) and the enriched model (d).
 We then take a second client (e) of the same class and seed in a defect (f).
 The JFTA (see Section 4.4.2) static typestate verifier (g) then produces error reports (h) for the mutated client using both the initial model and the enriched model.
-Were available, we also include complete models (see Section 4.3).
+Where available, we also include complete models (see Section 4.3).
 We compare the error reports in terms of true positives and false positives.

-the application to provide a test suite or other means to execute the program.

-- 2. We use our mutation tool to simulate changes a developer might make to the application.
-To this end, we generate mutants that randomly inject or suppress method calls to instances of the subject class in the application. - 3.
-For each mutated version, we execute the test suite of the application to classify mutants.
+- 1) For each subject used in the evaluation so far, we find an application that uses the subject.
+We also require the application to provide a test suite or other means to execute the program. - 2) We use our mutation tool to simulate changes a developer might make to the application.
+To this end, we generate mutants that randomly inject or suppress method calls to instances of the subject class in the application. - 3) For each mutated version, we execute the test suite of the application to classify mutants.
 Mutants that raise an exception at runtime are defects that we would like a typestate verifier to detect.
-Mutants that do not raise an exception use the class correctly, and therefore the verifier should not report a warning. - 4.
-Finally, we run the verifier for each mutated version to analyze all methods touched by the mutant and remember all reported violations.
+Mutants that do not raise an exception use the class correctly, and therefore the verifier should not report a warning. - 4) Finally, we run the verifier for each mutated version to analyze all methods touched by the mutant and remember all reported violations.
 We use the generated mutants to measure how often the verifier points to a method invocation that actually triggers an exception (true positive), and how often the verifier reports a violation although the program runs without producing an error (false positive).